-- (i) a bank that is licensed under the Banking Act (Cap.
-19) or a merchant bank approved by the Monetary Authority of Singapore under the Monetary Authority of Singapore Act (Cap.
-186); - (ii) a commodity broker, commodity broker's representative, commodity pool operator or commodity pool operator's representative; - (iii) a person who carries on the business of printing or publishing a newspaper and is the holder of a permit issued under the Newspaper and Printing Presses Act (Cap.
+(i) a bank or merchant bank licensed under the Banking Act (Cap.
+19);

+- (ii) a commodity broker, commodity broker's representative, commodity pool operator or commodity pool operator's representative; - (iii) a person who carries on the business of printing or publishing a newspaper and is the holder of a permit issued under the Newspaper and Printing Presses Act (Cap.
 206) where - - (A) in so far as the newspaper is distributed generally to the public it is distributed only to subscribers to, and purchasers of, the newspaper for value; - (B) the advice is given or the analyses or reports are issued or promulgated only through that newspaper; and - (C) that person receives no commission or other consideration for giving the advice or for issuing or promulgating the analyses or reports; and - (iv) such other persons as the Board may prescribe, if and only if the carrying on of the business by the abovementioned persons is solely incidental to the carrying on of their business;